Platform: DOS; Windows; Macintosh

 The cartoon graphics actually work well, in that they don’t completely clash with the game environment.
 Gameplay is fairly intuitive and there were few times I felt myself annoyed at the production values.

-On a positive note (must be some reason the game is ranked this high), there are a few features that were unique to the adventure game world.
+On a positive note, there are a few features that were unique to the adventure game world.
 Before starting the game, the player can read lines for a character that will show up during play, save them in the directory, and hear your horrible acting in one scene.
 Also, as you score with each girl, your desktop wallpaper changes to the image of your latest conquest.
 Not groundbreaking, just unique.

 One of the best features is the reintroduction of the keyboard into a Sierra game.
 Several puzzles require you type in the verb you want to use after you point-and-click the screen to death.
 Some of them are a little unfair, but it’s refreshing all the same.